 I have wanted to do a review on these brushes for a long time, but I always felt like I didn’t have enough to say about them.
-Then I decided to review them anyway, however concise so more people will know about these underrated brushes.
+Then I decided to review them anyway, however concise, so more people will know about these underrated brushes.

 Long story short: I feel like they give me the results of my natural hair brushes, but their synthetic fibers make caring for them a breeze.
 They are high quality with a price to match, but they are not prone to breaking, shedding, or becoming misshapen.

-Unlike natural hair brushes, you can wash them as often as you want without causing damage.
-I have found that they come clean easily (slight staining on the white-tipped style) and bounce back to their original shapes after washing.
-Smashbox** runs sales often, so if you are interested in any of these, I’d suggest signing up for their loyalty program.
+Unlike natural hair brushes, you can wash these brushes made of synthetic bristles as often as you want without causing damage.
+I have found that they clean easily (with slight staining on the white-tipped style) and bounce back to their original shape after washing.
+Smashbox runs sales often, so if you are interested in any of these, I’d suggest signing up for their loyalty program.
 I believe joining the loyalty program gives you a 15% off code, but if you are patient, the brand definitely runs better sales than that.
-Macy’s also sells these brushes** and they are often included in 50% off promotions as well as their regular 15% off sales.
+Macy’s also sells these brushes, which are often included in 50% off promotions and their regular 15% off sales.

 Smashbox Sheer Powder ($40)

-& Smashbox Buildable Cheek ($36)**
+& Smashbox Buildable Cheek (discontinued)

 Although designed for different functions, I grouped these because they have the same general cut.
 You can see that the sheer powder brush (left) is larger to cover more surface area.
 It is also slightly wispier than the buildable cheek brush (right), although neither is dense.